wp-plugins/aryo-activity-log/readme.txt

 The plugin does not require any kind of setup.
 It works out of the box (and that’s why we love it too).

 We’re planning to add a lot more features in the upcoming releases.
 If you think we’re missing something big time, please post your suggestions in the plugin’s forum.

+<strong>Contributions:</strong><br />

+Would you like to like to cotribute to Activity Log?
+You are more than welcome to submit your pull requests on the [GitHub repo](https://github.com/KingYes/wordpress-aryo-activity-log).
+Also, if you have any notes about the code, please open a ticket on ths issue tracker.

 == Installation ==